Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Joint Effect of Topology and Data Heterogeneity

-Focusing now on the heterogeneous setting, recall that $\bar{\tau}$ can be much smaller than $\sqrt{1-p}(\bar{\zeta}+\bar{\sigma})$ (see Section \ref{sec:our_quantity}), which makes our bound sharper.
-This is because the topology does only not influence the convergence rate in Theorem \ref{thme:main} via the mixing parameter $p$, but through $\bar{\tau}$ as well.
+Crucially, recall that in the heterogeneous setting $\bar{\tau}$ can be much smaller than $\sqrt{1-p}(\bar{\zeta}+\bar{\sigma})$ (see Section \ref{sec:our_quantity}), which makes our bounds sharper.
+This is because the topology now influences the convergence rate in Theorem \ref{thme:main} via both the mixing parameter $p$ and $\bar{\tau}$.
 This is of particular significance in situations where communication constraints are strong so that the topology connectivity has to be low (i.e., $p$ close to $0$).
-This makes the rates of the literature heavily impacted by data heterogeneity as $p$ can no longer compensate for it.
+In that case, prior rates are heavily impacted by data heterogeneity as $p$ can no longer compensate for it.
 In contrast, we can expect that a well-chosen sparse topology can achieve small $\bar{\tau}$ and thus mitigate the impact of data heterogeneity.
 To highlight this, we can go back to Example~\ref{ex:ring}.
-For the chosen ring topology, we have $p=\Theta(\frac{1}{n^2})$, but the specific arrangement of nodes and the weights in $W$ still allow a small upper bound $\bar{\tau}^2$ on $H$.
+For the chosen ring topology, we have $p=\Theta(\frac{1}{n^2})$, but the specific arrangement of nodes and the weights in $W$ still allow a small bound $\bar{\tau}^2$ on neighborhood heterogeneity. \looseness = -1

-Given the rate (\ref{eq:Orate}), the smaller $H$, the fewer iterations are needed before becoming equivalent to the rate of C-PSGD.
-In the next section, we investigate the problem of learning a sparse topology that minimizes (an upper bound of) the neighborhood heterogeneity $H$.